kbroman/Talk_JSM2019/ReadMe.md

 ### Talk on &ldquo;Interactive graphics for high-dimensional genetic data&rdquo;

-These are slides for a talk that I will give at [Harvard Biostatistics](http://www.hsph.harvard.edu/biostatistics/) on 6 Nov 2014.
+These are slides for a talk that I gave at
+[Harvard Biostatistics](http://www.hsph.harvard.edu/biostatistics/) on 6 Nov 2014.

 See them in action [here](https://www.biostat.wisc.edu/~kbroman/presentations/InteractiveGraphs4/).